Perfusion (blood flow)

 Tracers that remain in vascular space cannot be used to measure blood flow (Lassen, 1984).
 Without an accurate deconvolution method with known local unit impulse residue function, at its best, such tracer can provide an estimate of plasma or blood volume in the tissue, which may vary in the same direction as the plasma flow, and thus appear to correlate with blood flow (Lassen, 1984).
 For instance, contrast agent based CT perfusion measurements provide variable results depending on the deconvolution method (Ibaraki et al., 2015).

-When perfusion is measured using diffusible PET tracers, such as [15O]H2O, the nonnutritive (noneffective) fraction of blood flow (blood flowing through shunts or other tissues, like skin) is not included in the perfusion estimate.
+When perfusion is measured using diffusible PET tracers, such as [15O]H2O, the nonnutritive (noneffective) fraction of blood flow (blood flowing through shunts or other tissues, like skin and connective tissue) is not included in the perfusion estimate.
 The fraction of nonnutritive flow is especially high the in the skin.
 By definition, in shunts arterial and venous blood concentrations are equal, Ca - Cv = 0, and thus it has no effect on the concentration in tissue, based on the Fick’s principle.

 However, nonnutritive blood flow will increase the estimate of arterial blood volume, because both the arterial and venous fraction of the shunt volume will have the same kinetics.